matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/schema-design/create-database.md

 ## Rules in database creation

-- Follow the Database Naming Conventions and name your database meaningfully.

 - You can create your own database using the `CREATE DATABASE` statement and change the current database using the `USE {databasename};` statement in a SQL session.

 - Use the *account* user or *user* to create objects such as database, roles, and new users.
 Grant only the necessary privileges to roles and users.
 For more information, see [Access control in MatrixOne](../../Security/about-privilege-management.md).